Trumpcoin (TRUMP) Price Tops $0.0516

-Trumpcoin (TRUMP) traded down 63.7% against the dollar during the one day period ending at 23:00 PM ET on September 17th.
-Trumpcoin has a market cap of $340,950.41 and $867.00 worth of Trumpcoin was traded on exchanges in the last day.
-One Trumpcoin coin can currently be purchased for about $0.0516 or 0.00000118 BTC on popular exchanges.
-Over the last seven days, Trumpcoin has traded down 69.1% against the dollar.
+Trumpcoin (TRUMP) traded down 63.7% against the dollar during the 24-hour period ending at 19:00 PM ET on September 19th.
+During the last week, Trumpcoin has traded down 69.1% against the dollar.
+One Trumpcoin coin can currently be bought for about $0.0516 or 0.00000118 BTC on popular cryptocurrency exchanges.
+Trumpcoin has a total market cap of $340,950.41 and $867.00 worth of Trumpcoin was traded on exchanges in the last 24 hours.

 - Blakecoin (BLC) traded flat against the dollar and now trades at $0.0003 or 0.00000001 BTC.